 An International Shrine

 I first visited Chimayo fifteen years ago.
-When I returned there this past spring, I was struck by how much the infrastructure around the church has grown.
+When I made a return visit, I was struck by how much the infrastructure around the church has grown.
 There are now gardens, a walkway next to the river, a visitor center, and outdoor spaces where groups can celebrate mass.

 One indication of the growing international reputation of this healing shrine is that it includes a statue dedicated to a Vietnamese manifestation of the Virgin Mary.